microsoft/WindowsAppSDK/specs/AppLifecycle/StateNotifications/AppLifecycle StateNotifications.md

 | GUID_SYSTEM_AWAYMODE              | The system is entering or exiting away mode.                                                                                                                                                                           | `SystemAwayModeStatus` |

-The existing PowerManager class exposes only static properties and events: all members are valid to be brought over to the Reunion version.
+The existing PowerManager class exposes only static properties and events: all members are valid to be brought over to the Windows App SDK version.
 Many existing enumerated values are brought over as-is as well.

 ```idl